Eitan Tibi: Maccabi Tel Aviv

 On 29 August 2012, Tibi signed a three-year contract with Maccabi Tel Aviv, after long negotiations with Ironi Kiryat Shmona owner Izi Sheratzky about the release-clause in his contract.
 With arbitration advice, it appeared the €300,000 release-clause was valid and Tibi was allowed to join Maccabi.
 He made his debut for the club on 3 September 2012, in the first gameweek of the season, against Maccabi Netanya.
 His remarkable form in 2012–13 made Tibi a vital part in the middle of defense for Maccabi, together with Carlos García, and he was lined-up 34 times in the league.
 He scored his first goal for Maccabi on 2 March 2013 in an away match against Bnei Sakhnin.
 In that season he won his second consecutive championship title and his first one with Maccabi Tel Aviv.
 On 17 July 2013, he made his first appearance in a European match, in the second qualifying round of the UEFA Champions League against Győri ETO FC.
 Maccabi eventually qualified to the Europa League.

 Tibi started 2013–14 season extremely well, leading the club to a new Israeli Premier League record, after Maccabi Tel Aviv conceded its first goal of the season only in the 45th minute of the 7th gameweek.
-The previous record was held by Hapoel Haifa F.C. in 1998–99.
+The previous record was held by Hapoel Haifa in 1998–99.
 He won the 2013–14 season's championship with Maccabi.
 In 2014–15, he won with Maccabi the third consecutive championship, this season he also won the State Cup and Toto Cup.

 In 2015–16, he qualified with Maccabi to the UEFA Champions League group stage.
-In the 2015–16 season in the Israeli Premier League, Tibi lost with Maccabi the championship to Hapoel Be'er Sheva He signed a contract extension with Maccabi for three years in the end of the season.
+In the 2015–16 season in the Israeli Premier League, Tibi lost with Maccabi the championship to Hapoel Be'er Sheva.
+He signed a contract extension with Maccabi for three years in the end of the season.

 Hapoel Be'er Sheva

-On 28 June 2021, Tibi signed for 2 years at Hapoel Be'er Sheva.
+On 28 June 2021, Tibi signed for two years at Hapoel Be'er Sheva.